-How we Built a Garvey: Picture Book with narrative of two years Planning, Construction and Launch,
+How we Built a Garvey: Picture Book with narrative of two years Planning, Construction and Launch.
+Its thorough.
+Skim the pictures in about 20 minutes, read the whole narrative takes about 2 hours.

 Ed note: The following log has a mix of entries by myself and Rik.
-There is overlap between this log and the Winter Reading, especially the Picture Book.
+There is overlap between this log and the above Picture Book.
 Probably Rik and I need to merge these, and turn the following scroll-down version into a teaser for the Reading. -- Tom Gibson

 December 16, 2014